 * The Systems Office will request a software-only workorder from Customer Services that will block the telephone.
 Two weeks after the block and with still no funding resolution, Systems will create a workorder to pull the phone and phone number.
 It will take another two weeks after the pull work order has been created for the phone to be removed.
 This will give the customer four weeks after a block to inform Customer Services of appropriate fund information or to bring their account current.
 If new account information has been received, Systems will create another software-only workorder to reactivate service.
-After a telephone has been removed, a new telephone request is done through the department's TUG representative with Telecommunication's Customer Services.
+After a telephone has been removed, a new telephone request is done through the department's Telecom Rep with Telecommunication's Customer Services.
 There are costs associated with starting up a service that the department will have to cover.

 Long Distance/ Voicemail/Calling Cards

 * The Systems Office will shut off auth code, voicemail and/or calling card due to no payment.
 Customer calls will be directed from Customer Services to the Systems Office for resolution.

 * The Systems Office will create the workorder to bill the new account for the services as well as the reactivation charge.

 The block on telephone service will be a change of service that will still allow for emergency calls.